Special Notes for Spring 2014 Registration

 A current Junior?
 Unsure of what to take?
-Current Juniors might also think about taking the required Advanced research course (4001 OR 4002), if you've already taken COM 1200.
+Current Juniors should also think about taking the required Advanced research course (4001 OR 4002), if you've already taken COM 1200.

-If you're a Senior, then be sure to check out the topics for our Senior Project sections, so you can match your interests with the right section of this course.
+If you are a Senior, then be sure to check out the topics for our Senior Project sections, so you can match your interests with the right section of this course.

 Wondering what courses COM is offering in the Spring?

 Which Senior Project section should I take in the Spring?